 - When the order is placed, the function wp_spinup_wpapp is executed – triggered by WooCommerces’ woocommerce_payment_complete hook.

 - An array with all necessary data is created and the wpcd_wordpress-app_do_site_sync hook is called via do_action, passing that array as the second ‘args’ parameter.

-- Just before the domain change is completed, it adds a record to the PENDING LOGS table using the command name as the key for the record.
+- Just before the domain change is completed, it adds a record to the PENDING TASKS table using the command name as the key for the record.